 This guide explains to you how to build and release pipelines using YAML (Yet Another Markup Language).
 YAML allows them to access the same pipeline features as those using the visual designer, but with a markup file that can be managed like any other source file.
 YAML build definitions can be added to a project by simply adding their source file to the root of the repository.

-VIII.
+VI.
 Installing A Self-hosted Agent

 To build your code or deploy your software using Azure Pipelines, you need at least one agent.
 As you add more code and people, you’ll eventually need more.
 When your pipeline runs, the system begins one or more jobs.
 An agent is an installable software that runs one job at a time.

 An agent that you set up and manage on your own to run jobs is a self-hosted agent.
 Self-hosted agents give you more control to install dependent software needed for your builds and deployments.
 The steps followed in this guide are piecemeal & gradual, and after completing it, you’ll successfully deploy a self-hosted agent.